mbalassi/strato-workshop/README.md

 strato-workshop
 ===============

-Stratosphere and Stratosphere codes focused for demonstration and workshop purposes.
+Stratosphere and Stratosphere Streaming codes focused for demonstration and workshop purposes.